MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 - **Debug** > **Step Into** (or **F11**) on non-user code steps over the code to the next line of user code.
 - **Debug** > **Step Out** (or **Shift**+**F11**) on non-user code runs to the next line of user code.

-If there is no more user code, the debugger runs until the app exits, a breakpoint is hit, or an error occurs.
+If there's no more user code, debugging continues to the end, unless it hits another breakpoint or an error.

 If the debugger breaks in non-user code (for example, you use **Debug** > **Break All** and pause in non-user code), stepping continues in the non-user code.